abarim-mud/abarim-mud.github.io/player.markdown

 Advancing a skill occurs by going to the guildmaster of the corresponding class and executing command `train`.
 You'll be instructed on how to do the skill advancement.

-There's level constraints on the skills' advancement: you can't advance a skill to Apprentice/Adept/Expert/Master unless you reached levels 5/10/15/20 if the skill belongs to your class, or unless you reached levels 10/20/30/40 if the skill doesn't.
+There are level constraints on the skills' advancement: you can't advance a skill to Apprentice/Adept/Expert/Master unless you reached levels 5/10/15/20 if the skill belongs to your class, or unless you reached levels 10/20/30/40 if it doesn't.

 The [skills]({% link skills.markdown %}) page contains the full list of the skills.

+## Shops

+Shops are used to buy and sell items.
+Relevant commands are `list`, `buy _item_` and `sell _item`.

+Blacksmith is the place where the equipment could be traded.

+Alchemist Store is the place where potions could be traded.

+Magic Shop is the place where scrolls could be traded.

+## Forges

+Forging is the way to equipment.
+It requires materials(which are random pop for now) and gold coins.
+Relevant commands are `forge list` and `forge _item_`.

+Blacksmith is the place where the regular equiment could be forged.

-## Shops, Forges, Exchanges
+## Exchanges

+Echanging is the way to trade one type of items to other.
+Relevant commands are `exchange list` and `echange _number`.

+Blacksmith is the place where forge materials could be echanged.

+Alchemist Store is the place where potions could be exchanged.

+## Enchantment

+Enchantment is the way to further improve characteristics of an equipment item.

+Not